alexandru/typelevel-library.g8/README.md

 The created project has a pre-configured [Release Drafter GitHub Action](https://github.com/release-drafter/release-drafter) to draft a nicely looking release notes based on PR labels.

 It uses some custom labels to classify PRs, see `.github/release-drafter.yml` for more details.
-The labels can be created using the following script with [hub](https://github.com/github/hub) CLI:
+The labels can be created with help of [hub](https://github.com/github/hub) CLI using [the script](create-labels.sh):

 ```sh
 #!/bin/sh